The Mission of the Arab Open Academy

 - Individual assistance by phone, in writing or by email.

-1 The high university tuition in Denmark and in other neighbouring countries.
+- The high academy tuition in Denmark and in other neighbouring countries.